kijanawoodard/Blog/src/Blog.Web/Content/posts/building-blog.markdown

 I considered adding an archive page, like on Tim Thomas' blog.
 Since I only have 20 posts as of now, I'll juts list the all posts.
 Once I have a hundred posts, I can come back and add that feature.

+I added an Atom feed just to see what that is like.
+It's trivial.
+Now, do I need it?

 ###Speed
 I was going for speed as well.
 I wanted page onload to be under 250ms.
 I was stoked when it was clocking in around 50ms.....until I added [Disqus] and [Gist].
 The pops me to ~400ms, but I'll live with that for the features of Disqus.
 That fact may kill gists for me though. ;-)